-The CIL area in autumn along the Bonavista transect (not plotted) shows similar interannual trends as in summer, however, the average area is smaller by approximately 25% due to vertical mixing from above and below.
+The CIL area in autumn along the Bonavista transect shows similar interannual trends as in summer, however, the average area is smaller by approximately 25% due to vertical mixing from above and below.
 During the autumn of 1996 it was about 10 km compared to about 7 km in 1995 and 26 km in 1994.
-The CIL area in autumn off Seal Island is more variable and of smaller magnitude than the more southerly Bonavista transect, and in some years there is no water below

-0°C. The average CIL area during the autumn along this transect was about 13 km with a standard deviation of about 11 km.
+The CIL area in autumn off Seal Island is more variable and of smaller magnitude than the more southerly Bonavista transect, and in some years there is no water below $0^{\circ}$ C. The average CIL area during the autumn along this transect was about 13 km with a standard deviation of about 11 km.
 There was no water at this section less than 0°C in 1996.

-Data are available to estimate the total volume of CIL water (<0°C) over the Div.
-2J and 3KL area since 1980 (Fig. 23).
-Maximum volumes occurred during the cold periods of the mid-1980s and early-1990s.
-Since 1990, the summertime volume has been decreasing and by 1996 was relatively low, being similar to that recorded in the early-1980s and from 1986 to 1989.
-The 1996 volume was well below the mean over the period 1980-94 of just over $4 \times 10^4$ km which is roughly one-third the total volume of water on the shelf.
+Data are available to estimate the total volume of CIL water (<0°C) over the 2J3KL area since 1980 (Fig. 22).
+Maximum volumes occurred during the cold periods of the mid 1980s and early 1990s.
+Since 1990, the summertime volume has been decreasing and by 1996 was relatively low, being similar to that recorded in the early 1980s and from 1986 to 1989.
+The 1996 volume was well below the mean over the period 1980-1994 of just over $4 \times 10^4$ km which is roughly one-third the total volume of water on the shelf.
 Compared to summer, the volume in autumn shows similar interannual trends but its absolute value is about a half that observed in the summer.
-The 1996 value was the lowest in the time series.
-Unfortunately limited data prevent extending the volume estimates farther back in time than 1980.
+The 1996 value was the lowest in the autumn time series.